Do Ants Carry Any Diseases? What Homeowners Should Know

 Key Takeaways

-◉ Ants don’t carry diseases like rodents, but they can spread bacteria onto clean surfaces.
+- ◉ Ants don’t carry diseases like rodents or mosquitoes, but they can spread bacteria onto clean surfaces.

 Do Ants Carry Diseases or Harmful Bacteria?